mcarrickscott/TLSECC/README.md

 	cargo build --release

+(as the Rust code uses wrapping arithmetic it will panic on integer overflow if run in Debug mode)

 To run a test programs, copy *libtlsecc.rlib* from the *target/release* directory into a working directory, along with the rust test programs from the *test* directory.

 	rustc tests256.rs --extern tlsecc=libtlsecc.rlib